dandv/find-urls/Readme.md

 # find-urls

-  Find all urls in a text
+Find all urls in a text using the [Component regular expression for URLs](https://github.com/component/regexps/blob/master/index.js#L3).

 ## Example